 Maxwell had been adamant we couldn’t take notes at all.
 Now we could take notes if Marjorie said so?
 “We have to ask you?”
 I repeated, checking I understand this move of the goalposts.

 There was a pause.
-M asked whether, if we asked to take notes, Marjorie would be like to say yes.
+Tom asked whether, if we asked to take notes, Marjorie would be like to say yes.
 “You have to ask me first.”

-M asked, “Marjorie.
+Tom asked, “Marjorie.
 Please can I take notes?”
 I couldn’t look at him.
-Hearing my partner, someone with line management responsibility for senior NHS clinical staff, asking to take notes like a child asking the teacher to use the toilet, was too surreal.
+Hearing my partner, someone with line management responsibility for senior NHS clinical staff, asking this unidentified healthcare professional to take notes, like a child asking the teacher to use the toilet, was too surreal.

 “Yes, you can.”

 What rabbit hole had we fallen down?

 Marjorie now explained that she’d be entering information directly into the computerised assessment tool, so we shouldn’t think she was being rude if she didn’t maintain eye contact (again, more positive).
 She pulled the Limited Capability for Work questionnaire from my file.
 “Is this your handwriting?” she asked, thrusting it under my nose.
 I explained that, no, an advocate at my local disability rights centre had filled it in for me.
 Marjorie stared at me, flipping to the page where those filling in the form on behalf of a client are supposed to enter their details.
 “Why haven’t they written their name here, then?”
 I had no idea what to say.
 I had trusted the advocate to complete the form properly, since her knowledge of the forms and of the system was so much better than mine.
 I had no way of accounting for any omission on her part.
 I offered to give her the advocate’s details, but Marjorie moved on.